 We were formed in 1987 as a result of the decision by Thomson-CSF (now called Thales) and STET (now called Telecom Italia S.p.A.) to combine their semiconductor businesses and to enter into a shareholders' agreement on April 30, 1987, which was amended on December 10, 2001 and restated on March 17, 2004, as amended, the STH Shareholders' Agreement.
 The current parties to the STH Shareholders' Agreement are Areva, CDP, Finmeccanica and FT1CI (CDP became bound by the STH Shareholders' Agreement pursuant to a deed of adherence dated December 23, 2004 following its purchase from Finmeccanica of a majority of Finmeccanica's indirect interest in us through ST Holding).
 The March 17, 2004 amended and restated agreement supercedes and replaces all previous agreements.
 CDP and Finmeccanica entered into an agreement that provides for the transfer of certain of the rights of Finmeccanica under the STH Shareholders' Agreement to CDP.
-See "- Other Shareholders' Agreements - Italian Shareholders' Pact" below.
-Therefore, references to the rights and obligations of Finmeccanica under the STH Shareholders' Agreement described below also refer to CDP.
+See "- Other Shareholders' Agreements.
+The and obligations of Finmeccanica under the STH Shareholders' Agreement described below also refer to CDP.